Mozketo/mozketo.github.io/_posts/2014-07-18-announcing-freq-press-alpha-key-counter-for-windows.md

 ## Future releases

-* Report on keys & clicks over time and not just today,
+* Report on keys & clicks over time as a pretty chart,
-* Nicer application icon,
+* Nicer application icon.
-* Mouse movement distance calculator.

 <a href="http://benclarkrobinson.net/apps/freq-press/Install FreqPress.zip">Click here to download the latest installer of Freq-Press.</a>